alexjohnj/Requests/README.md

 ```

 Aside from the encoding step, this is almost identical to the `GET` request in
 the previous section.
-The key difference is the use of the `post(_ body:to:)` to
+The key difference is the use of the `post(_ body:to:)` method to
 construct the request instead of `get(_ decoder:from:)`.
-As the name suggests
+As the name suggests,
 this constructs a `POST` request that sends some data in the body of the
 request.
 Also note that the response type is `Void`.
-This indicates the request
+This indicates that the request
 does not expect to receive (or does not care about) a body in the response.

 ### `RequestProviding` in Detail